Berkyle/twitter_unfollower_script/README.md

 }
 ```

-** Note that all twitter IDs must remain strings, as many twitter IDs are greater than 2^53, which is the maximum value that JavaScript can safely represent.
+** Note that all twitter IDs must remain strings, as many twitter IDs are greater than 2^53, the maximum number value that JavaScript can represent exactly.

-### Thank you for checking out the only hobby code I've decided was even remotely fit for GitHub!

-## Please hire me!
+#### Thank you for checking out the only hobby code I've decided was even remotely fit for GitHub!
+Please hire me!
-## I'm desparate for a job and halfway decent at JavaScript!!!
+### I'm desparate for a job and halfway decent at JavaScript!!!
-# I will continue to write terrible un-styled hobby code until I am hired!
-Save the internet!
-Give a decent JS dev a job!
+## I will continue to write terrible un-styled hobby code until I am hired!
-# Please!
+## Please!
-# PLEASE!
+## PLEASE!
-# PLEASE !!!!!!
+## PLEASE !!!!!!